 “Skip the boring bread basket!
-Milk Bread is a creative way to up the bread service during Thanksgiving,” Katy tells us.
-If you haven’t had the chance to try this melt-in-your-mouth, buttery, salty bread at esteemed North Carolina restaurant, Kindred, here’s your chance to make it yourself at Thanksgiving.
+Milk Bread is a creative way to up the bread service,” Katy tells us.
+If you haven’t had the chance to try this melt-in-your-mouth, buttery, salty bread at the esteemed North Carolina restaurant, Kindred — here’s your chance to make it yourself for the holidays.

 - 1 cup heavy cream

 - ⅓ cup mild honey such as wildflower or alfalfa